mgoyal98/pdf-pipeline/README.md

 ## Questions or Feedback?

 If you have any questions, issues, or suggestions, feel free to open a GitHub [issue]<https://github.com/mgoyal98/pdf-pipeline/issues>.
-Thank you for using DocWeave!
+Thank you for using PDF Pipeline!

 ## License